-Podemos is widely acknowledged to have been spawned by the country’s indignados movement, also referred to as the 15-M movement, or simply 15-M, in reference to the date of 15th May 2011 in which a group of indignados first occupied the Puerta del Sol square in downtown Madrid.
-That event sparked a mass movement that spread to other cities throughout 2011-12 in protest over government-imposed austerity measures accompanying the economic crisis and calling for “real democracy” and greater citizen participation in economic and political decision making nationwide.
+Podemos is widely considered to have been spawned by the country’s indignados movement, also referred to as the 15-M movement, or simply 15-M, in reference to the date of 15th May 2011 in which a group of Spaniards literally “indignant” over over government-imposed austerity measures first occupied the Puerta del Sol square in downtown Madrid.
+That event sparked a mass movement that spread to protests in other cities throughout 2011-12 calling for “real democracy” and greater citizen participation in economic and political decision making nationwide.

 While Podemos is not a direct extension of the indignados movement, in the formation of the party some of the leaders and bases of 15-M were incorporated, along with two other key groups that joined in the protests but had long been active in left-wing politics in Spain: one, formed around a group of professors from Madrid’s Universidad Complutense, most notably a political science professor and former Spanish Communist Party (PCE) and Izquierda Unida (IU, United Left) member, Pablo Iglesias; the other, the radical Izquierda Anticapitalista (Anti-capitalist Left) organization, which evolved out of the Trotskyist Liga Comunista Revolucionaria (LCR, or Revolutionary Communist League).